-Obtaining information from the public iss one of the primary methods used for developing the Comprehensive Plan Update needs.
+Obtaining information from the public is one of the primary methods used for developing the 5-year Comprehensive Plan Update needs.
 Residents and stakeholders in the area present an important source of information for where the system can be improved.
-Even though our traditional methods for public engagement were altered during COVID-19, we were still able to gain input for critical areas of the plan. opportunities for public input were leveraged, including two (2) steering committee and public meetings, virtually through Zoom.
-We included surveys to assist with input, along with development a project webpage.
-A technical stakeholders committee was established serving as a sounding board for analyses, public participation and documentation as well.
-This final report document also is being posted for a 30-day public review period in which anyone can download the document and submit comments.
-At the conclusion of the 30-day review period, there will also be a public meeting at a Board of Commissioners meeting where adoption will be discussed.
+Even though our traditional methods for public engagement were altered during COVID-19, we were still able to gain input for critical areas of the plan.

+Opportunities for public input were leveraged, including the following: